brentp/brentp.github.io/docs/blog/posts/ai-coding-vcf.md

 Both of those use [v8](https://v8.dev) as the javascript engine.

-I mostly used [opencode](https://opencode.ai) and either GPT-5.2 or Claude Opus 4.5 using my [free github credits from having a "popular" open-source project](https://docs.github.com/en/copilot/concepts/billing/individual-plans#github-copilot-pro) (but I do have a \$20/month Codex sub, a \$20 Cursor sub, and a [$3/month GLM](https://z.ai/subscribe) sub).
+I mostly used [opencode](https://opencode.ai) and either GPT-5.2 or Claude Opus 4.5 using [free github credits from having a "popular" open-source project](https://docs.github.com/en/copilot/concepts/billing/individual-plans#github-copilot-pro) (but I do have a \$20/month Codex sub, a \$20 Cursor sub, and a [$3/month GLM](https://z.ai/subscribe) sub).
 This was not possible prior to these models (and the progression of CLI coding tools).
-Opus 4.5 is very good; like it's different.
-And faster than GPT-5.2.
+Opus 4.5 is very good; like it's different and faster than GPT-5.2.
-Or previously, a project even smaller than this would at least require so much intervention that it would have taken much longer than it did and therefore have been infeasible as a side project/experiment.
+Previously, a project even smaller than this would at least require so much intervention that it would have taken much longer than it did and therefore have been infeasible as a side project/experiment.
 And, as a project grew, the complexity would bring down the efficacy of using LLMs; that didn't happen here.
 It's still a small project, but it's substantial and I do notice a sea-change.
-I had never published an NPM package prior to this and now have one that's automatically published via github action to be available on linux x64 and arm along with OSX (can also support whatever [NAPI](https://napi.rs/) supports).
+I had never published an NPM package prior to this and now have one that's automatically published via Github Action to be available on linux x64 and arm along with OSX (can also support whatever [NAPI](https://napi.rs/) supports).
 The models generally made code that I was happy with or that was easily adjusted with a single prompt.

-This was not a single "vibe-code", but rather on the order of 50 different individual prompts.
+This was not a single "vibe-code", but rather on the order of 50 focused prompts.
 I would decide a feature:
 "Allow setting INFO fields in VCF" or "support extracting genotypes and return as `{ alleles: [0, 1], phase: [false]}` for `0/1`" and then use `Plan` mode in opencode and then iterate on it and even ask it to find any holes in the plan.
 Once the plan was made, I'd let it go Brrrr in `Build` mode and sometimes check in, scroll-back through the output and occasionally